 Minimum walking time: ~2.5 hours (~1.5 hours)

-- Then take the road train from St3 back to St2 (and entrance 2).
+- Take the road train from St3 back to St2 (and entrance 2).

 What many people don’t know about Plitvice Lakes National Park

-During the war, the villages around Plitvice Lakes witnessed some very tragic events, and those travelling along state route number one from/to Zagreb will pass through an area (between Karlovac and Plitvice) which was under heavy fire during the war.
-Even almost 30 years later, you can still see bullet hole-covered facades.
-You also pass a memorial/museum that is being built in the former Austrian military barracks on the outskirts of Karlovac (in the suburb of Turanj).
+During the war, the villages around Plitvice Lakes witnessed some tragic events, and those travelling along state route number one from/to Zagreb passed through an area (between Karlovac and Plitvice) that was under heavy fire during the war.
+Even 30+ years later, you can still see bullet hole-covered facades.
+If you have time, stop at the Homeland War Museum on the outskirts of Karlovac (in the suburb of Turanj) to learn more about this recent time in Croatia’s history.

 What advice would you give about Plitvice Lakes National Park?